dev-cafe/autocmake/README.md

 [![Build Status](https://travis-ci.org/scisoft/autocmake.svg?branch=master)](https://travis-ci.org/scisoft/autocmake/builds)

 # Autocmake

 A CMake plugin composer.

 ## Projects using Autocmake

 - [Numgrid](https://github.com/rbast/numgrid)

 ## Bootstrapping a new project

-Bootstrap a Autocmake infrastructure out of "nothing":
+Download the ``bootstrap.py`` and execute it to fetch other infrastructure files which will be needed to build the project:

     mkdir cmake  # does not have to be called "cmake" - take the name you prefer cd cmake
     wget https://github.com/scisoft/autocmake/raw/master/bootstrap.py
-    python bootstrap.py --init
+    python bootstrap.py --update

-This downloads and creates the following files:
+This creates (or updates) the following files (an existing ``autocmake.cfg`` is not overwritten by the script):

     cmake/
     ├── bootstrap.py   # no need to edit